 Operating schools and human services under a pandemic increased the amount of stress and anxiety amongst students, consumers, families and staff.
-Our FY21 professional development offerings primarily focused on assisting teachers, school staff and adult service staff to get back to in-person instruction, and to teach and assist everyone with tools to manage stress and anxiety while getting back to teaching and learning.
-In addition to providing in-service training for our own staff on Covid protocols/procedures, Suicide Prevention, CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention, RBT and Cultural Proficiency/Recognizing Implicit Bias, SMEC provided a wide variety of professional development opportunities to 367 faculty and staff from 84 school districts, charter schools, and other Collaboratives throughout Massachusetts during the year, as well as staff from several private schools.
+Our FY22 professional development offerings primarily focused on providing everyone with tools to manage stress and anxiety while prioritizing teaching and learning.
+In addition to providing in-service training for our own staff on managing their own stress and working with students following trauma, as well as CPR/First Aid, Mandated Reporting, Civil Rights, CPI and PMT non-violent crisis intervention, RBT and Cultural Proficiency, SMEC provided a wide variety of professional development opportunities to 410 faculty and staff from 80 school districts, charter schools, and other Collaboratives throughout Massachusetts during the year, as well as staff from several private schools.
 In addition, our own training consultants provided onsite staff training and consultation for many additional district educators.

-Courses offered for outside educators during FY21 included Sheltered English Immersion (SEI) instruction including endorsement courses for regular and vocational educators and administrators as well as workshops leading to PDPs in SEI as required for DESE re-licensure, an Overview of Student Disabilities, Reducing Anxiety and the Neuroscience of Anxiety, Instruction to Students with Diverse Learning Styles, IEP Writing Strategies, Parapro Preparation, Educator Mentoring, Social Emotional Learning, and Executive Functioning.
+Courses offered for outside educators during FY22 included Sheltered English Immersion (SEI) instruction including SEI endorsement courses for regular and vocational educators and administrators as well as workshops leading to PDPs in SEI as required for DESE re-licensure, an Overview of Student Disabilities, Scaffolding Instruction for English Language and All Learners, Reducing Behavior, Anxiety and Stress while Increasing Student Engagement, Instruction to Students with Diverse Learning Styles, IEP Writing Strategies, Parapro Math Preparation, Educator Mentoring, Social Emotional Learning, and Executive Functioning.

-In addition to staff training, SMEC also offered workshops for parents and guardians on topics such as Social Security/Benefit Planning, Turning Adversity into Strength, Managing Challenging Behavior and tips for using various online learning platforms such as Google Classroom.
-We also held several family engagement events throughout the year including a wellness walkathon and virtual auction.
+In addition to staff training, SMEC also offered virtual sessions for parents and guardians on topics such as Anxiety in Youth, The Secret Lives of Tweens and Teens, and How to Speak to Children about Cultural Sensitivity or Racial Incidents.
+We also held several in-person family engagement events throughout the year in conjunction with our parent's group, the Friends of SMEC, including a wellness walkathon and dance fundraiser auction.

-SMEC is a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide virtual training and resources to districts from throughout the southeastern part of the state.
+SMEC is a participant in the Southeast Collaborative Regional Organization (SCRO) and collaborated with other SCRO members to provide a spring conference for districts from throughout the southeastern part of the state.
 The SCRO serves as the MA Organization of Educational Collaborative's (MOEC's) regional group representing the eight Educational Collaboratives in the southeastern part of the state.
+MOEC represents and advocates for the 24 Educational Collaboratives statewide and SMEC's Executive Director sits on the MOEC Board of Directors and chairs its Legislative Committee.

 SMEC is one of only two regional sites in Massachusetts authorized to administer the Parapro examination through the Educational Testing Service.
 Employment as a paraprofessional in Title One schools and most other public school districts in Massachusetts requires either a minimum of an Associate's Degree/Equivalent or a passing score on the Parapro assessment.
 SMEC offers both the test administration and an optional Parapro test preparation workshop.
-122 individuals representing 21 different districts took the Parapro test in-person at SMEC during FY21.
+159 individuals representing 24 different districts took the Parapro test in-person at SMEC during FY22.

-The Covid-19 pandemic shifted our priorities during the at the start of FY21 to reopening in-person programs and services over the summer and at the beginning of the school year to ensure that our students and consumers were receiving the most robust learning opportunities and services while maintaining student, consumer and staff safety.
-Through implementation of evolving and program specific Covid-19 safety protocols, we reopened all programs to in-person instruction in July of 2020 while we focused on goals addressing personal health and safety as well as the strengthening of our student and adult services, quality staff recruitment and retention, increasing parent engagement and public awareness of SMEC and its services, ensuring that our programs are located in suitable facilities, addressing internal organizational and developmental issues including improving overall communication, increasing our resource development capacity and maintaining strong leadership, governance and financial capacity.
+Through implementation of evolving and program specific Covid-19 safety protocols, all SMEC programs operated fully in-person during FY22.
+We focused on goals addressing personal health and safety as well as the strengthening of our student and adult services, quality staff recruitment and retention, increasing parent engagement and public awareness of SMEC and its services, ensuring that our programs are located in suitable facilities, addressing internal organizational and developmental issues including improving overall communication, increasing our resource development capacity and maintaining strong leadership, governance and financial capacity.